 Ryerson’s one-stop shop for online course materials, library, news, enrollment, and more!
 Also known as my.ryerson, it is the portal to RAMSS (Ryerson Administrative Management Self Service).

 University policy requires all Ryerson students to activate and maintain a Ryerson email account, and that any official or formal electronic communications from students be sent from their official Ryerson E-mail account.
 Most official correspondence from the University is now sent electronically and will not be sent to non-Ryerson accounts such as hotmail, gmail, yahoo, etc. Correspondence from students must be sent via an official Ryerson e-mail account because there is no way to know if an email from a non-Ryerson account is actually from a particular student or that replying to it will be confidential.
 There should also be no assumption that mail sent from a non-Ryerson account will received by the intended recipient at Ryerson, as it may be filtered by various spam filters.

 FAQs (Frequently Asked Questions)

 Financial Aid (Student Financial Assistance)

-An Exceptional Opportunity for Fire Service Professionals to earn a Certificate (Level I) and an Advanced Certificate (Level II) in Public Administration and Governance, both of which are component elements of the B.A. in Public Administration and Governance.
+An Exceptional Opportunity for Fire Service Professionals to earn a Level 1 Certificate (Level I) and a Level 2 Certificate in Public Administration and Governance, both of which are component elements of the B.A. in Public Administration and Governance.
 The curriculum and program requirements have been modified specifically for fire service professionals to acquire related knowledge and management skills.

 Although the Memorandum of Understanding that facilitated the delivery of program courses at the Ontario Fire College in Gravenhurst has been terminated by the OFMEM and the OAFC, Ryerson is committed to delivering, in accessible alternative formats, all of the courses necessary for current students to complete their program(s) of study.